History of Manila: Spanish conquest of Luzon 1570-1571

-In 1571, the unity of the Luzon Empire was already threatened by the uneasy alliance of the Rajah Matanda of Sapa, Lakan Dula of Tondo, and Rajah Sulayman, the rajah muda or "crown prince" of Maynila and laxamana or "grand admiral" of the Macabebe Armada.
-Powerful states like Lubao, Betis and Macabebe became bold enough to challenge the traditional leadership of Tondo and Maynila.
-In about the same year, the Spaniards returned, this time led by López de Legazpi himself along with his entire force (consisting of 280 Spaniards and 600 native allies).
+In 1571, the unity of the Luzon Empire was already threatened by the uneasy alliance of the Rajah Matanda of Sapa, Lakandula of Tondo, and Rajah Sulayman, the rajah muda or "crown prince" of Maynila and laxamana or "grand admiral" of the Macabebe Armada.
+Powerful states like Lubao, Betis, and Macabebe grew bold enough to challenge the traditional leadership of Tondo and Maynila.
+The same year, the Spaniards returned, this time led by López de Legazpi himself along with his entire force (consisting of 280 Spaniards and 600 native allies).
 Seeing them approach, the natives set the city on fire and fled to ancient Tondo and neighboring towns.

+Spanish colonial era

-The Spaniards occupied the ruins of Maynilad and established a settlement there.
+The Spaniards occupied the ruins of Maynila and established a settlement there.
 On May 19, 1571, López de Legazpi gave the title city to the colony of Manila.
 The title was certified on June 19, 1572.
-Under Spain, Manila became the colonial entrepot in the Far East.
+Under Spain, Manila became the colonial entrepot (transhipment port) in the Far East.
 The Philippines was a Spanish colony administered under the Viceroyalty of New Spain and the Governor-General of the Philippines who ruled from Manila was sub-ordinate to the Viceroy in Mexico City.
 The Manila-Acapulco Galleon trade route between the Philippines and Mexico flourished from 1571 until 1815.
-Manila became famous during the Manila-Acapulco trade which brought the goods as far as Mexico all the way to Southeast Asia.
+Manila became famous because of this trade, which transported goods and slaves from a wide area of Eastern and Southern Asia and even East Africa.

 Because of the Spanish presence in the area, the Chinese people, who were living in the area and engaging in free trade relations with the natives, were subjected to commercial restrictions as well as laws requiring them to pay tribute to Spanish authorities.
 As a result, the Chinese revolted against the Spaniards in 1574, when a force of about 3,000 men and 62 Chinese warships under the command of Limahong attacked the city.
 The said attempt was fruitless, and the Chinese were defeated.
 In order to safeguard the city from similar uprisings later, the Spanish authorities confined the Chinese residents and merchants to a separate district called Parian de Alcaceria.